Doxuno

 TERM

-The obligations in this Agreement commence on April 1, 2026 and continue for two (2) years following the termination or expiration of Restricted Party's relationship with Company, regardless of the reason for termination.
-The Parties acknowledge that the duration of this restriction must be reasonable in relation to the Company's legitimate business interests (Restatement (Second) of Contracts §188), and that, in jurisdictions applying the common-law reasonableness test, a court may decline to enforce or may modify the duration to the minimum reasonably necessary for such protection.
+The obligations in this Agreement commence on April 1, 2026 and continue for two (2) years following the termination or expiration of the Restricted Party's relationship with the Company, regardless of the reason for termination.
+The Parties acknowledge that the duration of this restriction must be reasonable in relation to the Company's legitimate business interests (Restatement (Second) of Contracts §188); in jurisdictions applying the common-law reasonableness test, a court may decline to enforce or may modify the duration to the minimum reasonably necessary for such protection.

 4.